Alan Martin (footballer, born 1989)

-Alan Andrew Martin (born 1 January 1989) is a Scottish footballer who currently plays as a goalkeeper for Gibraltar Football League club St Joseph's.
+Alan Andrew Martin (born 1 January 1989) is a Scottish footballer who plays as a goalkeeper for Gibraltar Football League club Manchester 62.

 Martin has previously played for Motherwell, Leeds United, Barrow, Accrington Stanley, Ayr United, Crewe Alexandra, Aldershot Town, Clyde, Hamilton Academical, Dumbarton, Queen of the South, East Kilbride and Edinburgh City.

 Club career

 Martin began his career with the youth system of Scottish Premier League club Motherwell, making the first team for the 2005–06 season.
 Martin was an often used as a substitute for Motherwell and failed to make a League appearance for them before moving on.

 Rangers made enquiries about signing Martin in 2007, before he joined League One club Leeds United on an initial two-year contract on 31 August 2007, taking the opportunity to be more involved in a first team squad.
 Despite not appearing for Leeds he was offered a new contract in September 2008, and moved to Barrow of the Conference National on loan to get more first team experience.
 Martin's time at Barrow was extended to a season-long loan and he became a fans' favourite.
 Martin was declared man-of-the-match in Barrow's FA Cup third-round game versus Premier League club Middlesbrough, receiving praise from the club's co-manager Dave Bayliss.
 Injuries reduced Martin's appearances for Barrow towards the end of that season.

 Despite suggestions that Martin could be involved in the Leeds first team for the 2009–10 season, he was loaned out again and joined Accrington Stanley of League Two until January 2010.
 Martin had his Football League debut with Stanley in the opening game of the season in a 1–0 defeat to Rotherham United and fought for the number one jersey with fellow goalkeeper Ian Dunbavin.
 In total, Martin played ten matches for Accrington Stanley.
 On 27 October 2009, Leeds recalled him, with current number one goalkeeper Shane Higgs out with a thigh injury and loanee goalkeeper Frank Fielding having returned to his parent club.
 Martin expected to be the back-up keeper for Casper Ankergren.
 Martin was regularly on the bench whilst Higgs was out injured, but he was displaced versus Oldham Athletic with David Martin having arrived on loan from Liverpool.
 However, Martin returned as a Leeds substitute versus Huddersfield Town, as Leeds already had five loan players in the squad and David Martin was therefore unable to be included.

 Martin was part of the Leeds squad that gained promotion to the Championship, although he was confined to being third choice keeper behind Shane Higgs and Casper Ankergren.
 During the summer of 2010 Ankergren left the club and was replaced by Kasper Schmeichel, which meant that Martin continued to be only the third choice goalkeeper.